equalitie/ouinet/doc/arch-drafts/http-roll-sigs-1.md

   - The injection identifier (string) to avoid replay attacks where the attacker sends a correctly signed block from a different injection (for the same or a different URI).
   - The offset (decimal, no padding) to avoid the attacker from reordering correctly signed blocks for this injection.
   - The data hash (binary) instead of the data itself to save the signer from keeping the whole block in memory for producing the signature (the hash algorithm can be fed as data comes in from the origin).
+SHA2-512 is used as a compromise between security and speed on 64-bit platforms (the longer digest size does not add transfer or storage overhead since it is not explicitly sent anywhere).

 Please note that this inlining of signatures also binds the stream representation of the body to this particular injection.
 Storage that keeps signatures inline with block data should take this into account when trying to reuse body data.